gagolews/genieclust/devel/sphinx/index.rst

 `genieclust`: Fast and Robust Hierarchical Clustering with Noise Point Detection
 ================================================================================

-    **Genie outputs meaningful clusters and is fast even for large data sets.**
+    **Genie finds meaningful clusters and is fast even for large data sets.**

     -- by `Marek Gagolewski <https://www.gagolewski.com/>`_